manel1874/QSHY/stringSearch/README.md

 Here we will explain how to integrate the already installed tools (libscapi, mpc-benchmark and cbmc-gc) in order to execute a secure computation of the string search functionality.
-This functionality is briefly explained in [stringSearchFunctionality.pdf](stringSearchFunctionality.pdf) along with some examples.
+This functionality is briefly explained in [SSfunctionality.png](SSfunctionality.png) along with some examples.
 A video tutorial on this use-case is given below:

 [![](http://img.youtube.com/vi/-AYUiQtT6fs/0.jpg)](http://www.youtube.com/watch?v=-AYUiQtT6fs "")